daniellehandel/Econometric-Pedagogy-on-the-Cloud/README.md

 ## (Optional) GitHub Integration <a name="github-authentication"></a>

   This section provides a guide to allowing the server to use GitHub credidentials in the log-in process.
-By entering in their GitHub log-in information, students can access and use the server, without the instructor having to manually enter each user and admin.
+By entering in their GitHub log-in information, students can access and use the server without the instructor having to manually enter each user and admin.
 As a reminder, a student can set up a GitHub account for free.
 An advanced understanding of the command line is recommended before attempting.

  <details>
     <summary>Expand</summary>